-Today’s homily is for Pentecost Sunday, May 23, 2021, and the readings can be found by clicking here.
-The video can be viewed by clicking here soon.
+Today’s homily is for 2nd Sunday of Lent, March 5, 2023, and the readings can be found by clicking here.
+The video of the homily is here.

 When I served as the Dean at Turlock Junior High, I remember a student writing in a brand new text book.
 Of course the student was sent to me.
 The boy had written his Instagram username in the margin and wrote “follow me.”
 He tried to say he had not written it…I said, “It’s your username.”
 Ugh.
 He admitted to writing and when I asked him why, he said, “Mr. Valgos, I just want to be somebody.”
 Isn’t that amazing…and sad?
 Having followers on Instagram that you don’t even know holds the promise of making us somebody.

 The passage from our first reading today is what is commonly referred to as “the call of Abraham.”
 It begins chapter 12 of the Book of Genesis.
 The first eleven chapters of the book of Genesis set the stage for chapter 12.
 Chapters one and two deal with creation, chapter three they get kicked out of the garden…one rule…just the one!
 Chapter four Cain kills his brother, Abel.
 Chapter five is a genealogy that gets us from Adam and Eve to Noah, chapter six to ten is the great flood, and then chapter eleven is the tower of babel.
 Adam and Eve can’t follow one simple rule.
 Cain uses violence and kills his own brother.
 By the time of Noah, the whole world was filled with wickedness.
 And the people of Shinar had discovered the most amazing technology…kiln-fired bricks and mortar.
 They said, “Come, let us build ourselves a city and a tower with its top in the sky, and so make a name for ourselves.”
 Disobedience, violence, wickedness, and arrogant independence that says, “God, I don’t need you anymore.”